onewelcome/react-lib-components/CONTRIBUTING.md

 ## Preparing the repository for development

-See the [README.md](README.md) for further instructions how to work on the Markdown files in this repository.
+See the [README.md](README.md) for further instructions on how to setup your local development environment.

 ## Code snippets for creating components, tests, stories and documentation